wp-plugins/users-ultra/readme.txt

 05-19-2014 -- Logout Shortcode with custom redirection.
 05-19-2014 -- Custom Redirection after login.
 05-19-2014 -- Filter Users by WP Roles.
-05-18-2014 -- Lightbox Photo Gallery.
-05-17-2014 -- Users can delete their accounts through the users dashboard.
-05-16-2014 -- Admin can approve an account manually.
-05-16-2014 -- Admin can re-send activation link.
-05-14-2014 -- Front-End Publisher with Featured Image Uploading.

 </pre>